 The IG’s office is also reaching out to consumers, encouraging anyone who experiences or witnesses abuse, neglect, poor care or financial abuse in a hospice care facility to contact the administrator, the state department of health, the police, or the Medicare hotline at 1-800-Medicare.

-Beasley Allen lawyer Chris Boutwell handles cases of abuse and neglect at nursing homes and other health care facilities.
-He has written a brochure that provides more information about these types of cases and what people can look for to identify potential abuse or neglect.
+Beasley Allen lawyer Alyssa Baskam handles cases of abuse and neglect at nursing homes and other health care facilities.
+We have a brochure that provides more information about these types of cases and what people can look for to identify potential abuse or neglect.
 Request a free brochure.